 Use QR code elements to place an event-registration QR code in an email message.
 The code placed in each message provides the registration ID associated with both the recipient of the message and a specific event.
 Use the Properties tab to identify the event for which the QR code applies.
 No other settings are required.

 The QR code is a direct encoding of the registration ID itself.
 On the day of the event, event workers can quickly and easily scan the code using a QR code scanner or smartphone app.
-The scanning app could then query the registration database in Dynamics 365 for Marketing to confirm validity and/or to register attendance.
-Please note, however, that custom development is needed to create the scanning app and implement the integration with your Dynamics 365 for Marketing system.
+The scanning app could then query the registration database in Dynamics 365 Marketing to confirm validity and/or to register attendance.
+Please note, however, that custom development is needed to create the scanning app and implement the integration with your Dynamics 365 Marketing system.

 Marketing-page, event, and survey elements